fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 ## Taking stock

 Let's take stock and have a look at the complete program that we got so far.
-We are then going to reflect on a few important aspects of the way we have programmed it with.
+We are then going to reflect on a few important aspects of how we have programmed it.

 ```jolie
 // Data types